An auto-responder sends a reply message in response to incoming emails. They are often used to send out-of-office replies.

 To set a custom start and/or end date you can select the custom option.
 This displayd a calendar from which you can select a date and time.

 Image: picking an end date from a calendar.
 We shall be out of the office until 31 December 2029!

-After you have saved your auto-responder it will be listed on the main Auto-responders page.
+Any existing auto-responders are shown on the main Auto-responders page.
 The table lists the email address and subject for each auto-responder, as well as links to edit or delete the auto-responder.

 Image: our current auto-responders.